 The interior design of the Saigon Central Post Office is exquisite.
 This historic post office played an important role during the time of the Vietnam War.
 I’ve also liked the Beaux-Arts architectural style of Saigon Municipal Opera House.
 It was fun to enjoy photography here facing this artistic French colonial landmark.

 War Remnants Museum in District 3 is a must-visit during your solo trip to Vietnam.
 This unique museum globally supports the antiwar movement.
 After collecting the ticket, it is worth to spend some quality time inside the museum.
-It displays anti-war artworks, exhibits, aircrafts, artillery and armor, pictures related to the First Indochina War and Vietnam War.
+It displays anti-war artworks, exhibits, aircraft, artillery and armor, pictures related to the First Indochina War and Vietnam War.

 Ben Thanh Market, Reunification Palace, are also popular tourist attractions.
 Nguyen Hue Street is one of the best and iconic walking street in Ho Chi Minh City.
 Best for hangouts with friends at night and filled with many shops and local eateries.

 On the way came to know about burning monk Thich Quang Duc.
 There is a memorial on the roadside and worth to visit to know all about Thich Quang Duc Monument.